py2ai/py2ai.github.io/_posts/2020-10-01-Make-GUI-for-OpenCv-And-PyQt5.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pyqt5
-summary: Making an OpenCv GUI with brightness and blur adjustment
+description: Making an OpenCv GUI with brightness and blur adjustment
 ---

 Hello friends, The tutorial is part 05 of PyQt5 GUI learning series.
 This video contains instructions to make a basic photo editing application in Python.